numbertheory/adventure-game/README.md

 # Development Setup

 Create a virtualenvironment with `python3.7` as the python executable.
 Pyxel relies on some C libraries to work, so Python 3.7 is important.
 Don't upgrade your root system's python, install python3.7 and then point to that executable when making the virtualenvironment.
-While inside the virtualenvironment

 I highly reccommend using [virtualenvwrapper](https://pypi.org/project/virtualenvwrapper/), as it centralizes where virtualenvs are on your system and allows you to use simple commands to activate them.